kujukuju/libmicrohttpd-jai/README.md

 * dlltool -d libmicrohttpd-12.def -l libmicrohttpd-12.lib -k

 > NOTE: There was already some define named `_MHD_EXTERN` that was set to `__declspec(dllimport)` to optimize the linker, but in order to export the lib I just set this to `__declspec(dllexport)`.
 I'm not sure if this would have any side effects but it seems fine.

-> NOTE: I attempted to build O3 optimization level by running export CFLAGS="-O3" before make.
-I haven't confirmed whether or not this actually worked.